Daniel J. Frey

 In the Winter, it will fall like snow, slow and beautiful.

-During the Spring long and drenching.
+During the Spring, it was long and drenching.

 In the summer, hot and fast, the thunder rolls across the hills and echoes in the valleys.